Print

 or

-12.3. considering performing some formal act which clearly establishes
+12.3. considering adopting some formal act which clearly establishes

 the Convention as a superior source of obligatory binding norms.